Why is my hair falling out? Lets get to the root of the cause!

 Tip: Add more variety to your diet—leafy greens, nuts, seeds, legumes, and oily fish all support healthy hair growth.

 Glowwa Hair Food Supplements have become part of my own routine.
 Not only have I noticed a difference in my hair thickness, but also in my skin and nails.
 It’s a simple addition that can support your whole body’s wellbeing.
-I've tried all sort and these supplements are one of the best on the market follow them on Instagram to see for yourself. . you can buy this in salon.
+I've tried all sort and these supplements are one of the best on the market follow them on Instagram to see for yourself.
+You can purchase GLOWWA products in salon.
 NOT available on line.

 If your fine hair feels greasy by the end of the day or falls flat hours after styling, your products might be to blame.